DandyMan19/CPE-233-2019/README.md

 only 8 bit input.
 Inputs reduced to only left button and first 8 switches.

+Ver 1.5

+Added chance counter and progress bars represented by the last eight LEDS and the lower 8 LEDS.
+Fixed the difficulty and progress of playing the game.
+Added a table in the background for the beaker to be set upon.
+Sped up the dealy counter for the fluid pour and sign status when playing the game.

 This is purely for viewing purposes only.